akouao/quarkus-lab/README.md

 # Setup

-1. Log on to the OCP4.3 console as a cluster admin on your terminal (recommended).
+1. Log on to your console as a cluster admin on your terminal (recommended).
 You will occasionally require your UI console in later steps.

 2. Create a project called `quarkus-lab`
 ```